thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 * Describe what an event listener is
 * Attach event handlers to DOM elements
 * Describe what the event handler's event object is
-* Modify the DOM in response to an event
 * Use callbacks in methods like addEventListener
 * Explain the difference between `this` and `event.target` in event listeners
-* Respond to the event `DOMContentLoaded` event
+* Explain why is the `DOMContentLoaded` event is important
+* Modify the DOM in response to an event

 <hr>